microsoft/mesos-log/notes/deployment.md

 finally the `--quorum` option is required when using ZooKeeper, and when using only one master process should be set to `1`.

+Note: if the machine is only addressable through a different IP address, e.g. it is behind a NAT, you need to add `--advertise_ip=172.0.0.1` with the IP that the agent should use to connect to the master.

 ### Marathon

 The last step on the Linux machine is launch Marathon.